Getting Pregnant and HIV

 For more information about Dawn's experience in trying to get pregnant, please explore the links below:

-The Well Project has started a list of friendly family planning providers in the US who are informed about pregnancy planning for people living with HIV.
+The Well Project has started a list of HIV-friendly family planning providers in the US who are informed about pregnancy planning for people living with HIV.
 Even though the providers listed might not be in your area, you may want to contact them for possible referrals or with questions you have.
 Pregnant women living with HIV and those seeking safer conception options can also contact Cynthia Gutierrez at HIVE, a renowned US-based family-building resource for HIV-affected people, at cynthia.gutierrez@ucsf.edu, for referrals to local providers.

 Ultimately, you get to choose when and whether to have children.